 From Stigmatisation to Self-esteem

-While the enrolment rate of differently-abled children at the Ghana National Inclusive School (GNIS) has been encouraging, staffing shortages forced the school to sideline Physical Education (PE) for a time – until ANOPA stepped in.
+While the enrolment rate of children with disabilities at the Ghana National Inclusive School (GNIS) has been encouraging, staffing shortages forced the school to sideline Physical Education (PE) for a time – until ANOPA stepped in.

 “We are thankful for the timely intervention by ANOPA.
 Although we have teachers inclined to coach PE, we could not spare the educators to teach PE because of our increasing student numbers,” says principal Susanna Holdbrook.

-ANOPA supports differently-abled youngsters by promoting community sensitisation through sports, quality education, educational support services, enrolment into special education needs schools, and vocational training.
-The organisation also seeks to increase interactions between the differently-abled and their typical peers to promote inclusion, awareness, and understanding.
+ANOPA supports youngsters with disabilities by promoting community sensitisation through sports, quality education, educational support services, enrolment into special education needs schools, and vocational training.
+The organisation also seeks to increase interactions between persons with and persons without disabilities to promote inclusion, awareness, and understanding.

 RYTHM Foundation, the QI Group’s social impact initiative, contributes to ANOPA’s sports-focused educational programme for children to train in games like swimming, basketball, and volleyball to encourage their inclusiveness in society.